Author: Felix Schürholz, DecisionTiming.com

 How can the circadian rhythm help to find the ideal time of day for decision making?

-Today I like to introduce a new study by a team of researchers from the University of Buenos Aires (Leone et al., publication 2017).
+Here I like to introduce a study by a team of researchers from the University of Buenos Aires (Leone et al., publication 2017).
 The team led by Maria Juliana Leone looked at decision-making behavior of around 100 very experienced blitz chess players, with more than 2000 games, who use the Free Internet Chess Server (FICS) to discover at what time of day the players made their best decisions.

 After the players had submitted their Morningness-Eveningness questionnaire (MEQ), the players were divided in three roughly equal groups of 1.
 Larks (n= 32, early circadian phenotype, ECT), 2.
 Intermediates (n=30, intermediate circadian phenotype, ICT) and 3.
 Owls (n=32, late circadian phenotype, LCT) and the 3 minute games that they had played between November 2008 and June 2015 were analyzed with respect to “Decision Time taken” and “Quality of Move”.